 |Early to late 2018||Analysis of community ideas, technical investigations and concept plan development.|

-The timing of construction works for this project will depend on flood management during the construction period.
-Council will update the community on the construction of this project when the concept plan is finalised, and a contractor has been appointed.
+The timing of construction works for this project will depend on rainfall levels during the construction period.
+Council will update the community on the timing of construction for this project after the concept plan is finalised, the detailed design is completed and a contractor has been appointed.

 If you would like to find out more about the project, you can: